 Suspended Sentences by Patrick Modiano

-Modiano captures each narrator’s confusion, solitariness, and memory in three subtle mysteries.
-Although little actually happens in each novella, I found myself drawn so close to these characters that a strange power haunted my own sense of being.
-I understand why he won the Nobel Prize in Literature.
+Modiano’s Suspended Sentences captures each narrator’s confusion, solitariness, and memory in three subtle mysteries.
+Although little actually happens in each novella, this collection of three novellas is worth reading.
+I found myself drawn so close to these characters that a strange power haunted my own sense of being.
+I understand why Patrick Modiano won the Nobel Prize in Literature.

 Interior Circuit by Francisco Goldman